natesales/pathvector/README.md

 Peers with type `peer` or `downstream` reject any route with a Tier 1 ASN in path ([Peerlock Lite](https://github.com/job/peerlock)).

+#### VRRP

+bcg can build [keepalived](https://github.com/acassen/keepalived) configs for VRRP.
+To enable VRRP, add a `vrrp` config key containing a list of VRRP instances to your bcg config file.

 #### Communities

 | Large     | Meaning                   |